 SWI is licensed to transport medical waste in which states?
 Answer

-SWI is licensed to transport medical waste in Kentucky, North Carolina, Virginia, Indiana, Tennessee, and Ohio.
+SWI is licensed to transport medical waste in Kentucky, North Carolina, Virginia, West Virginia, Indiana, Michigan, Wisconsin, Illinois, and Ohio.